-Abu Dhabi is the capitol of the United Arab Emirates and multiple tours are available from Dubai.
+Abu Dhabi is the capital of the United Arab Emirates and multiple tours are available from Dubai.
 These are very popular and well worth doing.

-The tallest building in the world it stands at 829.8 metres in downtown Dubai.
-It is so high that people living above the 80th floor should wait 2 minutes and people above 150 should wait 3 minutes before eating during Ramadan as the setting sun can still be seen from these floors.
+The tallest building in the world ( it may not be now) it stands at 829.8 m in downtown Dubai.
+It is so high that we heard people living above the 80th floor should wait 2 minutes and people above 150 should wait 3 minutes before eating during Ramadan as the setting sun can still be seen from these floors.

 The building is mixed usage, with apartments, restaurants, offices and viewing areas.
 It has won many awards for its architecture.
 It also holds numerous records for base jumping both official and unofficial.

 Each night it hosts a water fountain display which is located just outside of the Dubai Mall at the base of the Burj.
+We’ve enjoyed this fountain show several times now, it’s quite special.
+Expect crowds.
 At the end of the display is when taxi ranks at the mall will be very full.
 It can easily take an hour to get into a taxi.